axolo-co/WDIDY/readme.md

 # WDIDY
-Assuming developers write informative commits ;) ;), WDIDY (What Did I Do Yesterday) streamlines standups by helping them quickly summarize their previous working day's tasks.
+Assuming developers write informative commits, WDIDY (What Did I Do Yesterday) streamlines standups by helping them quickly summarize their previous working day's tasks.
 With WDIDY, developers can easily track their daily progress and have a ready-made answer to the standup question.

 ![Wdidy screenshot](https://raw.githubusercontent.com/axolo-co/WDIDY/main/images/wdidyscreenshot.jpg)